BloomTech-Labs/MyDish-DS/README.md

 ### Future deployment on AWS Elastic Beanstalk

-If a future labs team descides to deploy an iteration of the API please consider this [medium article](https://medium.com/@robin.srimal/how-to-fix-a-413-request-entity-too-large-error-on-aws-elastic-beanstalk-ac2bb15f244d) when confronted with a "413 request entity too large error".
+If a future labs team decides to deploy an iteration of the API please consider this [medium article](https://medium.com/@robin.srimal/how-to-fix-a-413-request-entity-too-large-error-on-aws-elastic-beanstalk-ac2bb15f244d) when confronted with a "413 request entity too large error".
 It provides detailed instructions on how to configure the nginx server.

 ---